felixmulder/felixmulder.github.io/writing/2020-08-25-Revisiting-application-structure.md

 -- Transformer for logging to Console newtype ConsoleLogT m a
   = ConsoleLogT { unConsoleLogT :: ReaderT (LoggerSet, Trace) m a }
-  deriving newtype (Functor, Applicative, Monad, MonadTrans, MonadTransControl)
+  deriving newtype (Functor, Applicative, Monad, MonadTrans)

 -- Instance using fast-logger to print to console instance MonadIO m => MonadLog (ConsoleLogT m) where